A Social Network Analysis of Occupational Segregation: Equilibrium results

-Let us summarize the implications of this last proposition.
+Let us now summarize all the implications of the latest Proposition.
 The fully specializing group is always better off in terms of unemployment rate and payoff, independent of either relative or absolute sizes of $\lambda$, $p$ and $\kappa$ (as long as $\lambda>0$), as shown in Proposition \ref{prop6}.
-Furthermore, given the observed patterns of social networks discussed in Section~\ref{secsebi2}, the condition of $\lambda$ dominant relative to $p$ and $\kappa$ is likely to be met.
+Furthermore, given the observed patterns of social networks discussed in Section~\ref{secsebi2_hom}, the condition of $\lambda$ dominant relative to $p$ and $\kappa$ is likely to be met.
 This ensures that the group fully specializing in the good job always has a higher wage in the equilibrium than the group mixing over the two jobs, as proven in Proposition \ref{prop6}.
-Note that this partial segregation equilibrium is in remarkable agreement with observed occupational, wage and unemployment disparities in the labour market between, for instance, males-females or blacks-whites.
-This suggests that our simple model offers a plausible explanation for major empirical patterns of labour market inequality.
+Note that this partial segregation equilibrium is in remarkable agreement with observed occupational, wage and unemployment disparities in the labor market between genders or races, as for instance overviewed in Subsection \ref{secsebi1_occeg} for gender disparities.
+This suggests that our model offers a plausible explanation for major empirical patterns of labor market inequality.